AI For Personal Injury Law Firms

 We cannot let AI give legal advice

 Correct.
-The call plan should use approved language, gather facts, avoid advice or value estimates, and route legal judgment to lawyers or trained intake staff.
+The call path should use approved language, gather facts, avoid advice or value estimates, and route legal judgment to lawyers or trained intake staff.

 Many injury calls are poor fit